Generalized persistence dynamics for active motion: Introduction

 \section{Introduction}

-The interest in the transport properties of the so-called \emph{active} or \emph{self-propelled} particles has regrown recently due, on the one hand, to their intrinsic out-of-equilibrium nature, in clear contrast with the commonly Brownian particles (now called \emph{passive}); on the other hand, to the designing of artificial particles that use different phoretic mechanisms to self-propel.
+The interest in the transport properties of the so-called \emph{active} or \emph{self-propelled} particles has renewed recently due, on the one hand, to their intrinsic out-of-equilibrium nature, in clear contrast with the commonly Brownian particles, and, on the other hand, to the designing of artificial particles that use different phoretic mechanisms to self-propel \cite{GompperJPhysCondMatt2020,BechingerRMP2016}.

-A conspicuous feature of active motion is that it is \emph{persistent}, that is to say, the particle retains its direction of motion during a characteristic period of time.
-Reduced descriptions of active motion in terms of Fokker-Planck equations for the probability density that depends only on the particle positions, i.e., for which the degrees of freedom that define the direction of motion have been marginalized from the joint probability density of finding a particle at a given position, moving at a given direction of motion, at a given time, leads to the so-called \emph{telegrapher's equation} \cite{GoldsteinQJMAM1951} which emerges as an approximation in the long-time regime.
-This has been analyzed for a particular model of active motion in Euclidean spaces in two and three dimensions \cite{SevillaPRE2015,SevillaPRE2016}, and in two dimensional curved manifolds \cite{CastroPRE2018, ApazaSoftMatter2018J}.
+A conspicuous feature of active motion is that it is \emph{persistent}, that is to say, the particle retains its direction of motion during a characteristic period of time (called \emph{persistence time}) \cite{VicsekPhysRep2012}.
+However, taking into account the effects of persistence in reduced descriptions of active motion in terms of Smoluchowski-like equations for the marginal probability density that depends only on the particle positions, i.e., when the orientational degrees of freedom that define the direction of motion have been marginalized, has been a difficult task, which we achieve in this paper by the formulation of a general theoretical framework.